lenddoefl/triggers/docs/getting_started.rst

 Step 5:  Initialize Configuration
 ---------------------------------
-Finally, you need to write the code that will initialize the configuration for each new session.
+Next, you need to write the code that will initialize the configuration for each new session.

 This is accomplished by invoking :py:meth:`TriggerManager.update_configuration`: